Buying a Home in BC

 Stack It With Other First-Time Buyer Incentives

-The new GST exemption doesn't replace other first-time buyer programs — it stacks on top of them.
-For a first-time buyer purchasing a $900,000 new build in BC, here's what a combined incentive picture looks like once the new legislation is in force:
+The GST exemption doesn't replace other first-time buyer programs — it stacks on top of them.
+For a first-time buyer purchasing a $900,000 new build in BC, here's the combined picture:

-New GST exemption (pending Royal Assent)$45,000 savedDirect cash saving at closing
+New GST exemption$45,000 savedDirect cash saving at closing

 Newly built home PTT exemption$16,000 savedDirect cash saving at closing